Leaf Hound: 1970-1971: Original run

+2004-present: Re-formation and new music

-In 2004 Peter French put together a new incarnation of the band with Luke Rayner on guitar.
-In 2006 they released a limited 7" on Rise Above Records featuring a live version of "Freelance Fiend" recorded in Soho, London, in September 2005.
+Peter French reformed the band with a new lineup, including Luke Rayner on guitar, in 2004.
+They released a limited 7" single on Rise Above Records in 2006, featuring a live version of "Freelance Fiend" recorded in Soho, London, in September 2005.
 The b-side is taken from the same recording.
-In 2007 Leaf Hound released 'Unleashed' on 'Rare Recording'.
-According to the band's website, a live album is set for future release.

-Leaf Hound released a live album recorded while they were in concert in Tokyo in 2012 titled Leaf Hound Live in Japan.
-This was released as a special limited 500-only package consisting of a green-coloured vinyl, CD, and DVD and a hand-printed poster album cover.

-The LP was later released in 2013 featuring a different album cover design on Ripple Music released on either black vinyl, or a CD/DVD package; there was also a very limited distribution issued of the vinyl in a yellow-and-black mottled design.

-Unleashed (2007–present)

-The band reunited in 2004 to record and release their second studio album Unleashed on 12 November 2007, thirty six years after their debut.
-The line-up was different than that of their classic line-up of 1971.
+Leaf Hound released their second studio album Unleashed on 12 November 2007, 36 years after their debut album, on Rare Recording.
 It features eight new compositions and a reworking of Atomic Rooster's "Breakthrough".
 The album met with critical acclaim from the music press with Kerrang! calling it, "As good a rock album as you could hope to hear."
 Classic Rock magazine noted, "An unpretentious hard rock record, relying on strong songs and powerful performances."
 French and Rayner were also praised for their production skills, "Preserving the Classic Rock sound."

+The band released Leaf Hound Live in Japan, a live album recorded at a 2012 concert in Tokyo, as a special limited 500-only package consisting of a green-coloured vinyl LP, CD, and DVD and a hand-printed poster album cover.

+The LP was later released in 2013 featuring a different album cover design on Ripple Music released on either black vinyl, or a CD/DVD package; there was also a very limited distribution issued of the vinyl in a yellow-and-black mottled design.